abhinavrai44/abhi/README.md

 Here every figure has a specific meaning.
 For ex. plus can turn in any 4 direction, triangle turn towards the 3rd vertice, square go straight and red forbidden.

 We need to generate a track and guide our bot to the end point.

+The source file has the C/C++ code with opencv libraries for generating the path and controlling the bot.
+The Arduino file has arduino program to interpret the commands transferred from the source file.